-Not too far from Downtown Nashville is the neighborhood Wedgewood-Houston which hosts an art crawl they call Arts & Music.
-Dozens of venues, commercial galleries, artist-run studios, and co-working spaces exhibit groundbreaking art that will offer a great experience in Music City.
+Not too far from Downtown Nashville is the neighborhood Wedgewood-Houston which hosts the monthly WeHo Art Crawl.
+Over a dozen venues, commercial galleries, artist-run studios, and co-working spaces exhibit groundbreaking art that will offer a great experience in Music City.

 Experience Cheekwood, the 55-acre estate built by the Maxwell House Coffee fortune in Nashville, Tennessee, and one of the finest examples of an American Country Place Era estate in the United States.
 Their current exhibit is 2019 Martin Shallenberger Artist-in-Residence Umwelts 2019 (As the Crow Flies): David Brooks (September 19, 2019-January 5, 2020).
 Also, during the holiday season they celebrate Holiday LIGHTS (November 23, 2019-January 5, 2020) featuring cookie decorating, gingerbread workshops, LIVE reindeer, and one million lights strung across the grounds.